essamalsaloum/for-Homework/README.md

 # the assignments of  JavaScript
-for all the assignments in Hack your
+for all the assignments in HackYourFuture